Wednesday, February 24, 2021

 Room 9 - This room is full of dead tree-like plants in giant pots.
 There is a giant stick bug or chameleon in here.
 It is hungry.
 Probably came in through room 10.

 Room 10 - This room has a bedroll and chest with some meager personal treasures in it.
 A crumbling wall leads out to a small cave near a babbling brook, the entrance well hidden behind trees.
 There's an 80% chance a rogue is here.
 He wandered in from the outside, looking for a hideout.
 But the place has twisted him.
 He is part mushroom man and has grown huge.
-It's hard for him to go out of the tunnel even, but he stays here, preferring the dark.
-Is he violent?
-I dunno.
+He could leave, though it might be a tight squeeze now.
+In any case, he stays here, preferring the dark.
 He's moody.
 Roll reaction, he will either attack, cower, or ask for help.

 General - most things are potentially infectious.
 A lot of stuff might be valuable to the right buyers.